-You’ve probably heard that you can get your gut’s microbiome tested through tests like the BIOHM Gut Report.
+You’ve probably heard that you can get your gut’s microbiome tested through tests like the BIOHM Gut Test.
 But you may still be wondering…

 How does it actually work, and what results and actionable advice do you receive?

 We sat down with BIOHM’s CEO, Afif Ghannoum, to get some answers.

 Hi Afif!
 So let’s get right to it, what is the BIOHM Gut Test?

 Hi There!
 The BIOHM Gut Test does a few things.
 At the most basic level, it’s an at-home microbiome test that will show you what’s going on with the bacteria and fungi in your gut.

 So why would you want to take a microbiome test?

 What the science has shown is that a balanced gut is tied to better health, and that a number of digestive issues are tied to not only an unbalanced gut, but specific types of bacteria and fungi growing at unusually high or low levels in your gut.

 What happens is that when that balance is disturbed, some of the bad guys in our gut can spiral out of control, which can lead to some of the digestive issues people experience.